NikelausM/sqlite-library/README.md

 ## Introduction
 SQLite-library is a console based application that uses console prompts to allow a user to interact with a digital library.
 The application uses an SQLite database to store the data.

+The purpose of this project was to become more familiar with SQLite.

 ## Features
 - Add book
 - List books